f5devcentral/xcwaapdemoguide/README.rst

 .. figure:: assets/test_waf_2.png

 Next let’s look at some of the visibility and security insights provided by F5 Distributed Cloud WAAP.
-Navigate to **Security** and click on our load balancer.
+Navigate to **Dashboards**, select **Security Dashboard** and click on our load balancer.

 .. figure:: assets/waf_dashboard_navigate.png